-In 2012, we started a collaborative international project on this topic named SCALE (Step.
-Change in Agri-food Logistics Ecosystems).
+In 2012, we started a collaborative international project on this topic named SCALE (Step Change in Agrifood Logistics Ecosystems).
 SCALE aims to improve the sustainability of food and drink supply chain logistics in the context of rising food demands, increasing energy prices and the need to reduce environmentally damaging emissions.
 More in particular, SCALE aims to deliver a number of tools and frameworks valuable for the agri-food sector to secure a step change in operational practices, which will improve the efficiency and sustainability of supply chain logistics.
 This paper contributes to the SCALE-project, because it aims to develop a sustainability framework to measure and potentially enhance sustainability performances of food supply chain logistics.
-In the paper we will present first results of this project.
 Aim of this paper is (1) to present a sustainability research framework for food supply chains logistics including drivers, strategies, performance indicators, metrics and improvement opportunities to measure and potentially enhance sustainability performances; and (2) to analyse and diagnose the current status of Dutch food & drinks companies and logistics service providers using this framework.
 Results are found via a literature review, web-based research and structured interviews with Dutch food industry and logistics service industry.